The

 M. C., Rugg, M. D., Whalley, M. G.,

 & Brewin, C. R. (2011).
-Structural

-brain abnormalities common to post
+common to post traumatic stress

-depression.
-Journal of Psychiatry
+disorder and depression.
+Journal of

-& Neuroscience : JPN, 36(4),
+Psychiatry & Neuroscience : JPN,

-256–265.
+36(4), 256–265.

 Livneh,